ZacharyPatten/Towel/CONTRIBUTING.md

 #### Share The Project

 Sharing the project with other programmers is a big help.
-Don't spam of course, but the more eyes on the project the more input can be provided to make the project better.
+The more eyes on the project the more input can be provided to make the project better.

 #### Writing Tutorials, Articles, and Blog Posts

-Towel is a very new project that is currently lacking proper documentation.
+Towel is lacking proper documentation.
 Writing tutorials, articles, and/or blog posts about the project would be a big help.
 Let the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers) know about your content, and it might be linked to from the project README.

-Towel has a [wordpress website](http://towelcode.com/) that needs a lot of work.
-If you would like to help out with the website,  message the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers).

 #### Show Off How You Use Towel